Panhandle Plains Region Week of May 29, 2024

 Possum Kingdom

 GOOD.
-Water clear; 76 degrees; 0.24 feet below pool.
-Stripers are fair to good in 30-70 feet of water.
-Live bait is still the most consistent way to put fish in the boat, but some can be caught using white, chartreuse, and silver artificials.
-Sand bass are fair and scattered in small groups in 10-20 feet of water.
+Water clear; 83 degrees; 0.10 feet below pool.
+Striper are fair to good in 30-70 feet of water on live bait, but some can be caught using artificial baits.
+Spoons are putting a few fish in the boat.
+Look for them in 30-70 feet.
+Good colors are white, chartreuse, and silver.
+Sand bass are fair with fish scattered in small groups in 10-20 feet of water.
 Use live shad or small slabs and jigs white, and silver are good colors.
-Catfish are still fair with cut shad in 30-40 feet of water.
+Catfish are still fair using cut shad in 30-40 feet of water.
 Water clarity is steady at 2-10 feet of visibility.
 The north end of the lake is extremely muddy.
 Report by TJ Ranft, Ranft Guide Service.
 Bass are good early in the morning with topwater lures.
 Fish are transitioning to early summer patterns with fish shallow to 14-20 feet of water.
 Just about any lure choice is working.
 Report by JK Outdoors Bass Fishing Guide Service.

 Proctor

 SLOW.
-Water stained; 65 degrees; 6.34 feet below pool.
-People are having good luck right now with stripers and channel catfish.
-Crappie and shad have been a little scarce.
-Five boat ramps are open.
-The only ones that are not open are Copperas Day Use and Promontory Campground (SW).
+Water stained; 75 degrees; 6.30 feet below pool.
+Shad are running the shorelines attracting predator fish shallow.
+The only ones that are not open are Copperas Creek Day Use and Promontory Campground.

 Spence

 SLOW.
 Water stained; 75 degrees.
-47.88 feet below pool.
+48.02 feet below pool.
+Fishing patterns are consistent.
 Black bass are good flipping jigs or vibrating jigs into the shallows.
 Crappie are reported to be slow.
 Catfish are fair to good on cut bait in deeper pockets.
 Report by Bronte Guns and Tackle Pro Staff.

 Stamford

 FAIR.
-Water stained; 65 degrees; 0.32 feet above pool.
+Water stained; 65 degrees; 0.20 feet above pool.
 Fishing is fair and the pattern is steady as water continues to come into the lake.
-Crappie are fair in shallow water with crappie jigs.
+Crappie are good at the crappie house.
 Largemouth bass are in similar areas as the crappie hitting the crappie jigs.
 Channel catfish are fair casting minnows on the rocks.

 Twin Buttes